Faculty of Medicine

 Location: EOK (Tűzoltó u.
 37-47.)
 Békésy György Lecture Hall

 Students will demonstrate their knowledge by answering about a dozen of short questions in writing.
-This test will take about 15 minutes after the last lecture in the semester.
+This test will take about 15 minutes in the last week of the semester (see the lectures’ schedule).
 The expected answers will be a few words each, and they will have been presented within the lectures throughout the course.

 The grade of the written test is also the practical mark to be recorded in Neptun.
 The test cannot be retaken; there will be one opportunity for all students to write it.